sherlockode/advanced-content-bundle/README.md

 This bundle is compatible with webpack. jQuery library is mandatory. jQuery ui sortable is advised but not required.
+Some field types, such as the image carousel, use Bootstrap 5 for their display.

 ## License